 Stress First Aid training is available to Schwartz Center healthcare members only.

 Stress First Aid training is the result of a collaborative effort between the Schwartz Center for Compassionate Healthcare and Dr. Patricia Watson of the National Center for PTSD.
-There is no additional fee for Schwartz Center members.

 Stress First Aid Basics

 Stress First Aid Train the Trainer